bashar-27/Reading-Note/RClass12.md

 By combining the benefits of MVC for separation of concerns and the convenience of EF for database interactions, you can build robust, scalable, and data-driven applications with ease.

+## Things I want to know more about MVC:
+Exploring different view engines and their advantages in MVC